notaryproject/specifications/threatmodel.md

 While it is not always possible to protect against all scenarios, the system should to the extent possible mitigate and/or reduce the damage caused by a successful attack, detect the occurrence of an attack and notify appropriate parties, yet remain usable for parties operating the system.
 Furthermore, the system should recover from successful attacks in a way that presents low operational overhead and risk to users.

 Attacker Goals:
-1. Trying to have a party install a malicious image under the attackers control.
+1. To have a party deploy a malicious artifact under the attacker's control.
 2. Trying to have a party install an outdated image.
 For example, one with known security vulnerabilities.
 3. Making images unavailable for installation.
 4. Preventing a party from learning about updates to currently installed images.